bytecodealliance/regalloc2/doc/DESIGN.md

 have all of the alloc-to-alloc pairs on a given (from-block, to-block) edge.

-There are also two kinds of moves that happen within blocks.
-First, when a live-range ends and another begins for the same vreg in the same block (i.e., a split in the middle of a block), we know both sides of the move immediately (because it is the same vreg and we can look up the adjacent allocation easily), and we can generate that move.
+Next, when a live-range ends and another begins for the same vreg in the same block (i.e., a split in the middle of a block), we know both sides of the move immediately (because it is the same vreg and we can look up the adjacent allocation easily), and we can generate that move.

-Second, program moves occur within blocks.
-Here we need to do a similar thing as for block-edge half-moves, but keyed on program point instead.
-This is why the `prog_move_srcs` and `prog_move_dsts` arrays are initially sorted by their (vreg, inst) keys: we can directly fill in their allocation slots during our main scan.
-Note that when sorted this way, the source and dest for a given move instruction will be at different indices.
-After the main scan, we *re-sort* the arrays by just the instruction, so the two sides of a move line up at the same index; we can then traverse both arrays, zipped together, and generate moves.

 Finally, we generate moves to fix up multi-fixed-reg-constraint situations, and make reused inputs work, as described earlier.